“For behold, I create new heavens and a new earth.” Isaiah 65:17

 “I will provoke you to jealousy by those who are not a nation.
 I will move you to anger by a foolish nation.’”
 Romans 10:19

-Paul recalls what has already been spoken and fulfilled.
+Paul evoked what had already been spoken and fulfilled.
 But in Isaiah’s time, it was yet to occur.
-Isaiah foretells that the Jews would reject Jesus as the Messiah.
-He also foretells that, until they discover the truth, God would extend His gift of grace to the Gentiles.
-We see this happening still today, but, according to Scripture, the Jews will accept Jesus as the promised Savior only at an appointed time (Isaiah 59:20-21/Romans 11:25-27).
+Isaiah foretold that the Jews would reject Jesus as the Messiah.
+He also forecasted that, until they accept the truth, God would extend His gift of grace to the Gentiles.
+We see this happening still today, but, according to Scripture, a portion of Jews will accept Jesus as the promised Savior but only at a future appointed time (Isaiah 59:20-21/Romans 11:25-27).

 Zechariah 12:10: “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication.”